Roda (formation)

-Roda (/pt/ - wheel or circle) is the circular formation within which participants perform in any of several African and Afro-Brazilian dance art forms, such as engolo, capoeira, maculelê and samba de roda.
-By extension, the whole event may be called a roda (as in "We will have a roda next Saturday").
+Roda (Portuguese pronunciation: [ˈʁɔdɐ] - wheel or circle) is the circular formation within which participants perform diverse African and Afro-Brazilian dance and music.
+Common examples of these art forms are capoeira (including maculelê), engolo, and samba in the subgenres de roda and pagode.
+By extension, the participants may refer to events featuring those performances as a roda, as in "We will have a roda next Saturday."
+Sometimes, the name of the art can follow the name of the roda event, such as in "Last week's roda de samba was fun!"

-Part of the etiquette of the roda means that the people in it should try to keep the roda circular and fill in any "gaps" that may appear if someone leaves the roda; in other words, the people should be evenly distributed in the circumference of the roda, especially if there are not many people in it.
+Part of the etiquette of the roda means that the people in it should try to keep the roda circular and fill in any "gaps" that may appear if someone leaves the formation; in other words, the people should be evenly distributed in the circumference of the roda, especially if there are not many people in it.
+Another important etiquette is giving energy to the people performing, since making all participants feel included, by clapping, singing, performing, and supporting each other, is essential in the community-building that a roda allows.

 Capoeira circle

-Inside the roda the social façades and civilized varnish fall to the ground.
-Educated people become violent and aggressive when facing a weaker opponent.
-Friends risk the physical integrity of their buddies in the heat of wanting to win.